google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

 ## WebVR Lab

-In the PlayCanvas WebVR Lab we’ve implemented some of the core interactions that you might need in your application and scaled them across the different levels of experience.
+In the [PlayCanvas WebVR Lab](http://webvr.playcanvas.com) we've implemented some of the core interactions that you might need in your application and scaled them across the different levels of experience.

 ### How Interactions Work